Dorie's Swedish Visiting Cake

 1 peeled apple, sliced thin (optional)

-warm honey to brush no top for the glaze
+warm honey to brush on top for the glaze

 Place a rack in the center of your oven and preheat oven to 350°.
 Butter a seasoned 9-inch cast iron pan.
 (If you don't have a cast iron pan, a 9-inch cake pan works as well).